Habrador/Unity-Programming-Patterns/README.md

 ﻿# Game programming patterns in Unity

-A collection of programming patterns in Unity, mainly from the book [Game Programming Patterns](http://gameprogrammingpatterns.com).
-These are very useful to better organize your Unity project as the game grows.
+A collection of programming (design) patterns in Unity, mainly from the book [Game Programming Patterns](http://gameprogrammingpatterns.com).
+These are very useful to better organize your Unity project as it grows because they capture best practices and solutions to commonly occuring problems.
 You don't have to use them - you should see them as tools in your toolbox.
 Some patterns, such as Update, Game Loop, Component, are already been built-in into Unity so you are already using them!

 Programming patterns can be divided into the following groups:
 1. **Architectural patterns.** One example is the MVC (Model-View-Controller).